microsoft/FluidFramework/examples/utils/migration-tools/README.md

 		// Entry points are typed as FluidObject and must be cast.
 Here we know it's a MyRootDatastore since
 		// we created it just above.
 Type validation can be added here if desired. const rootDatastore = entryPointHandle.get() as Promise<MyRootDatastore>;
-		// MigratableAppModel (defined by the container code author) must implement IMigratableAppModel.
+		// MigratableAppModel (defined by the container code author) must implement IMigratableModel.
-		// Note that we're returning a function of type (container: IContainer) => Promise<IMigratableModel>
+		// Note that we're returning a function of type (container: IContainer) => Promise<FluidObject>,
-		return async (container: IContainer) => new MigratableAppModel(rootDatastore, container);
+		// where the FluidObject is expected to be an IMigratableModel. return async (container: IContainer) => new MigratableAppModel(rootDatastore, container);
 	},
 };